 Drone flying is restricted in NSW National Parks.

-You can find the complete NSW Office of Environment & Heritage policy on flying drones in national parks here.
+You can find the application form and the complete NSW Office of Environment & Heritage policy on flying drones in national parks here.

 The ACT Government website for drone use in the ACT